- Sun & Tan

 MYTH: Most damage is caused by sun burn during childhood

-FACT: No matter what age, whether you’re seven or seventy, protecting yourself from the sun is a must.
-Of course, skin is much more sensitive when you are young, and over exposure can lead to long-term skin problems later in life, but that doesn’t mean that as you get older you can slack of on the sun cream.
+No matter what age, whether you’re seven or seventy, protecting yourself from the sun is a must.
+Of course, skin is much more sensitive when you are young and over exposure can lead to long-term skin problems later in life, but that doesn’t mean that as you get older you can slack with sun cream.
 Harm from the sun is cumulative, which means that even as you get older, you are still at risk of skin diseases, dark spots, broken veins and wrinkles.
 In fact, according to the Skin Cancer Foundation, only 23% of exposure occurs before you turn 18, which makes applying SPF all the more important.

-With the most popular sunscreen myths now busted, it’s safe to say that you are completely up to scratch with the ins and outs of sun protection.
-And with your new-found knowledge comes no excuses.
-It’s time to leave sizzled, sore and sunburnt skin in the past, and instead stock up on a shed-load of SPF.
+With the most popular sunscreen myths now busted (and accompanied with sun care recommendations), you are now completely up to scratch with the ins and outs of sun protection.
+It’s time to leave sizzled, sore and sunburnt skin in the past and instead stock up on a shed-load of SPF.

 What is the best sun cream for the body?